 Alternative budget hotels in Isfahan

 Esfahan is a very touristic city, but lacks decent budget options.
 You will not find traditional guesthouses like in Kashan, Shiraz or Yazd.
 They are there, but definitely on the more expensive side.
-Some other budget options are there tough like Amir Kabir hostel.
-Also in Esfahan new backpacker hostels are opening up like Spring hostel, Seven hostels & Amir Kabir hostel
+However, also in Esfahan new backpacker hostels are opening up like Mahbibi hostel , Spring hostel, Seven hostels & Amir Kabir hostel

 The only real backpackers hostel I stayed in Iran deserves place number 5 for its extremely helpful and friendly staff.
 No pictures are included as when I visited they were still in their old place in a really tiny building.

 They have now moved to a bigger location.
 It’s a great place to meet other travellers and get all the advice and help you need.
 It’s in a quiet neighbourhood and it is easy to reach by Tehran metro.
 It has private rooms and a dormitory (500,000 rials as of April 2016)

 Alternative budget hostels in Tehran

 Number 7: Hotel Koosaran, Gazor Khan in Alamut